0xreza/firefly/README.md

 **Features:**

 - [x] built on top of 'epoll', most efficient system call for async io.
-- [x] extremely easy to use. make a firefly instance, define on_read function, firefly.loop(), and you're done!
+- [x] extremely easy to use. make a firefly instance, define on_read function, firefly.fire_event_loop(), and you're good to go!
 - [x] it knows your message size, buffers messages on different file descriptors and calls on_read when it's ready.
 - [x] on_connection_accept, on_connection_close methods are definable.
 - [ ] supports threadpool and workerpool